MarkoLeskovar/BVH-Tree/README.md

 # BVH-Tree

-> Bonding Volume Hierarchy Tree for 3D surface meshes written in Python.
+> Bonding Volume Hierarchy Tree for 3D surface meshes written in Python and C++.

-`BVH-Tree` is Python + Numba implementation of static bounding volume hierarchy tree for fast distance queries on 3D surface meshes.
+`BVH-Tree` is Python & C++ implementation of static bounding volume hierarchy tree for fast distance queries on 3D surface meshes.

 ![example_visualization](docs/example_visualization.gif)

 ## Features

-- Lightweight and easy to understand bvhtree class writen in pure Python.
+- Lightweight, fast, and easy to understand bvhtree class to be used in Python.
-- JIT-compiled functions with multiprocessing support via [Numba](https://numba.readthedocs.io/en/stable/).
+- Backend written in C++ with multiprocessing support via [OpenMP](https://www.openmp.org/).
 - Interactive visualization via [PyVista](https://docs.pyvista.org/).